Utah Valley Marathon: Marathon course

 2010 was the first year that a non-Utah resident won either the men or women's marathon race.
 Prior to Hillary Kibet Cheruiyot (Of Kenya) winning the men's 2010 race, and Claudia Camargo-Nero (a New York resident from Argentina) winning the women's 2010 race, only United States born, Utah residents had won the marathon race for either gender.
-In 2011, Hillary Kibet Cheruiyot (KEN) won the men's race for the second year in a row.
-Utah resident Kassi Harmon (USA), a Brigham Young University (BYU) steeplechase All-American, won the women's division.
-In 2012, Peter Kemboi (KEN) won the men's race for the first time.
-Utah resident Emily Bates (USA) won the women's division.
-In 2013, Bryant Jensen (USA) won the men's race for the first time.
-Amber Green (USA) won the women's division.
-Both winners are Utah residents.

 2013 marked a change in the marathon course.
 For the first time, runners ran against traffic.
 Barrel cones closed off the traffic lane to oncoming automobiles providing runners with a corridor within which to run.
 This change in traffic also allowed traffic to flow more smoothly at the Highway 222 and U.S. Route 189 intersection as runners do not need to cross across traffic, thus allowing traffic to flow continuously.

 Half marathon course

 The 21.0975 km course begins in Provo Canyon at the midpoint of the full marathon course.
 The starting line is just south of the Highway 92 and U.S. Route 189 intersection.
 The course follows the marathon course down through the canyon and along University Avenue until the finish line at the Provo Towne Centre mall.

 In 2010, USA residents Seth Pilkington and Lindsey Dunkley won the men's and women's respective half-marathon titles.
 In 2011, Brad Osguthorpe won the men's half-marathon title and Andrea North won the women's half-marathon title.
 In 2012, Kyle Perry won the men's half-marathon title.
 Kassi Harmon won the women's half-marathon title.
 In 2013, Joshua McCabe won the men's title and Kassi Harmon repeated as the women's half-marathon title winner.
-The 2014 Utah Valley Half-Marathon has a cap of 2,500 runners.
+The Utah Valley Half-Marathon typically has a cap of 2,500 runners.
 The half-marathon begins at 6:00 AM (MDT).

 10K Course

 Beginning in 2012, the race added a 10 km event.
 This distance starts in the neighborhoods just south of the mouth of Provo Canyon near Canyon Crest Elementary school in Provo, and ends at the common finish area in downtown Provo at University Avenue and Center Street.
-The 2014 Utah Valley Marathon 10K had a cap of 2,000 runners.
+The Utah Valley Marathon 10K typically has a cap of 2,000 runners.

 5K Course

-The 5K was initially included as one of the race distances in 2008, but was discontinued in 2012.
-However, the 5K is now again part of the races included.
+The 5K was included as one of the race distances in 2008, but was discontinued in 2012.
+However, the 5K is now offered as a race again.